BuildOnViction/gitbook/general/staking/staking-requirements.md

 ### How To Vote <a href="#how-to-vote" id="how-to-vote"></a>

-Access our Governance Dapp, [TomoMaster](https://master.Viction.com/), to start voting for Masternodes.
+Access our Governance Dapp, [VicMaster](https://master.Viction.com/), to start voting for Masternodes.

 <figure><img src="../../.gitbook/assets/Screenshot_5.png" alt=""><figcaption></figcaption></figure>

 Click the "Login" button.
-TomoMaster natively supports multiple options to login including MetaMask, [Ledger](https://app.gitbook.com/@Viction/s/Viction-docs/general/how-to-connect-to-Viction-network/ledger), Trezor, and Private Key/Mnemonic.
+VicMaster natively supports multiple options to login including MetaMask, [Ledger](https://app.gitbook.com/@Viction/s/Viction-docs/general/how-to-connect-to-Viction-network/ledger), Trezor, and Private Key/Mnemonic.
 Select the appropriate option and login.

 Once configured, vote for Masternodes by clicking on the `Vote` button.